-Malia Obama Has A Huge Crush On Drake, But Barack Has No Idea, ‘Source’ Claims
+Malia Obama Has A Huge Crush On Drake, But Barack Has No Idea, Source Claims

 “Got off stage and saw this in my email,” Drake wrote on Instagram in reference to the photo.
 “Hope you are somewhere at peace with the family.
 We miss ya g.”

-And it is not the first time that Drake has expressed admiration for the president and his family on social media.
-As the Obamas were moving out of the White House in January, he posted a photo of President Obama that was altered digitally so that Obama is shown spotting Drake’s beard and his haircut style.
+It’s not the first time that Drake has expressed admiration for the president and his family on social media.
+As the Obamas were moving out of the White House in January, he posted a photo of President Obama that was altered digitally so that Obama is shown sporting Drake’s beard and his haircut style.

 As a Canadian that calls America home for part of the year I will always carry your words and the memory of your time in office with me as inspiration.
 Big up yaself O.